whiskeyromeo/Catalog/README.md

 # Catalog

->Catalog is a simple RESTful app built with Flask
+>Catalog is a simple RESTful app built with Flask and postgres

 ## TODOS